iGEM-NU-Kazakhstan/BioHackathon/Code Submissions/S3XY p3opl3/README.md

 # BioHackathon Solution - Seqence Analysis S3XY p3opl3

 Here is our solution for Sequence Analysis.
-I consist of several parts:
+It consist of several parts:
 1. Sequence analysis algorithm written in C++
 2. Data from publicly available sources: resrtriction enzymes, amino acids.
 3. Web server with convinient UI and basic visualization.